 - Local development

 Don't see your CI service?
 We're constantly adding support for CI services.
 Reach out to support to see if yours is on the way.

 Percy is designed to integrate with your tests and CI environment to run continuous visual reviews.
 Once you've added Percy to your tests and your CI environment, Percy will start receiving and rendering screenshots every time a CI build runs.

 PERCY_TOKEN, must be configured in your CI service.
 This is our write-only API token unique for each Percy project and should be kept secret.

 PERCY_TOKEN in your project settings.

 Percy automatically supports most parallelized test environments.
-Snapshots are pushed from your tests to Percy and grouped in the same Percy build, no matter if your tests are run in different processes or even on different machines.
+Snapshots are pushed from your tests to Percy and rendered for you to review grouped in the same Percy build, no matter if your tests are run in different processes or even on different machines.
 You can also simply configure Percy to support complex parallelization setups.

 Updated about a month ago